Powderpost Beetles in Illinois and Indiana

-Powderpost beetles are a broad category of beetles that live within and eat hardwoods, reducing timber to a fine powder-like sawdust.
+Powderpost beetles are a broad category of beetles that live within and eat hardwoods, reducing timber to fine powder-like sawdust.
 These beetles cause millions of dollars in damage each year as they infest dry seasoned wood.
 In the United States, they are second only to termites in their destructiveness of wood and wood products.
 Powderpost beetles prefer to live deep within hardwoods, and the only indication of their presence is the sawdust they leave behind, and the pencil-sized “shot” holes that remain after adults emerge in spring.
 The greatest period of activity occurs during the warm season.

 Powderpost Beetle Habitat

 Powderpost beetles live and breed in hardwoods, such as the dead branches and limbs of trees.
 They avoid softwoods and will not attempt to tunnel in varnished woods.
 Often, eggs and larvae can be sealed within hardwoods, resulting in emerging adults later on.
-A female powderpost beetle will lay 50 eggs at a time, in the pores of wood.
-When larvae of the powderpost beetle hatch, they feed on many of the various hardwoods used in furniture, baskets, hardwood trim and flooring.
+A female powderpost beetle will lay 50 eggs at a time, in the pores of the wood.
+When larvae of the powderpost beetle hatch, they feed on many of the various hardwoods used in furniture, baskets, hardwood trim, and flooring.
 Larvae will emerge one to five years later in spring.
 An adult powderpost beetle will not typically live for longer than a year.

-Powderpost Beetle Behaviors, Threats, or Dangers
+Powderpost Beetle Behaviors, Threats or Dangers